shift-left-test/Unity/README.md

 The [docs][] folder contains a [getting started guide][] and much more tips about using Unity.

+## JUnit XML report

+To create an XML report file, you need to define the `UNITY_OUTPUT_XML_FILE` macro.
+This can be done by adding the following line to a custom `unity_config.h` file:

+    #define UNITY_OUTPUT_XML_FILE "path/to/report.xml"

+Replace "path/to/report.xml" with the desired file path and name for the XML report file.

 ## Unity Assertion Summary

 For the full list, see [UnityAssertionsReference.md][].